Updated: Oct 7, 2021

 We can also explore what happened to the placenta after the delivery as your cells were still connected with the placenta on the emotional/energetic level, even though physically it has been separated from you.

-All the above points can be healed during a MAT session,
+All the above points can be healed during a Prenatal Healing Session,

 leaving the mom and the fetus/baby feeling calm, light and neutral.